Colorado Online Gambling

 So, Colorado residents are more than welcome to take part in these games.
 From a legal perspective, they are closer to Publishers Clearing House than PokerStars.

 Obviously, the big story with regard to online gambling in Colorado is sports betting.
-Some number of the state’s 33 casinos are launching online sportsbooks, available to anyone over the age of 21 in the state.
+Some number of the state’s 33 casinos are launching online sportsbooks in Colorado, available to anyone over the age of 21 in the state.

 If the performance of the online sector in other states is any clue, online sports betting will soon become the dominant form of sports betting in Colorado.
 The convenience, flexibility, and promotional opportunities leave most retail facilities struggling to keep up.